The Quasar Catalogue for S-PLUS DR4 (QuCatS) and the estimation of photometric redshifts: Abstract

 \section{Abstract}

 The advent of massive broad-band photometric surveys enabled photometric redshift estimates for unprecedented numbers of galaxies and quasars.
 These estimates can be improved using better algorithms or by obtaining complementary data such as narrow-band photometry, and broad-band photometry over an extended wavelength range.
-We investigate the impact of both approaches on photometric redshifts for quasars using data from S-PLUS \dr, GALEX DR6/7, and unWISE in three machine learning methods: Random Forest (RF), \flex{}, and Bayesian Mixture Density Network (BMDN).
+We investigate the impact of both approaches on photometric redshifts for quasars using data from Southern Photometric Local Universe Survey (S-PLUS) \dr, Galaxy Evolution Explorer (GALEX) DR6/7, and the unWISE catalog for the Wide-field Infrared Survey Explorer (WISE) in three machine learning methods: Random Forest, Flexible Conditional Density Estimation (FlexCoDE), and Bayesian Mixture Density Network (BMDN).
 Including narrow-band photometry improves the root-mean-square error by 11\% in comparison to a model trained with only broad-band photometry.
 Narrow-band information only provided an improvement of 3.8\% when GALEX and WISE colours were included.
 Thus narrow bands play a more important role for objects that do not have GALEX or WISE counterparts, which respectively makes 92\% and 25\% of S-PLUS data considered here.
 Nevertheless, the inclusion of narrow-band information provided better estimates of the probability density functions obtained with \flex{} and \bnn{} .
-We publicly release a value-added catalogue of photometrically-selected quasars with the photo-\textit{z} predictions from all methods studied here.
+We publicly release a value-added catalogue of photometrically selected quasars with the photo-\textit{z} predictions from all methods studied here.
 The catalogue provided with this work covers the S-PLUS DR4 area ($\sim3000 \text{deg}^2$), containing 645\,980, 244\,912, 144\,991 sources with the probability of being a quasar higher than, 80\%, 90\%, 95\% up to $r<21.3$ and good photometry quality in the detection image.
-More quasar candidates can be retrieved from the S-PLUS database by considering less restrictive selection criteria.
+More quasar candidates can be retrieved from the S-PLUS data base by considering less restrictive selection criteria.